 Justices Nettle and Gordon, in their joint judgment, reached similar conclusions.
-In the course of their judgment they said:27
+In the course of their judgment they said:

-Section 44(v) is located in Ch 1 of the Constitution, which provides for a system of representative government: Australian Capital Television Pty Ltd v The Commonwealth (1992) 177 CLR 106 at 229; [1992] HCA 45. a system that vests the legislative power of the Commonwealth in a Parliament s 1 of the Constitution. and gives the people of the Commonwealth control over the composition of the Parliament.
-See, eg, ss 7, 13, 24, 28, 32 and 41 of the Constitution.
+Section 44(v) is located in Ch 1 of the Constitution, which provides for a system of representative government: a system that vests the legislative power of the Commonwealth in a Parliament and gives the people of the Commonwealth control over the composition of the Parliament.
 In that system of representative government, the elected representatives exercise sovereign power on behalf of the Australian people.
-ACTV (1992) 177 CLR 106 at 138.
-Parliamentarians "are not only chosen by the people but exercise their legislative and executive powers as representatives of the people".
-ACTV (1992) 177 CLR 106 at 138.
-The fundamental obligation of a member of Parliament is "the duty to serve and, in serving, to act with fidelity and with a single-mindedness for the welfare of the community" R v Boston (1923) 33 CLR 386 at 400; [1923] HCA 59. (emphasis in original).
+Parliamentarians 'are not only chosen by the people but exercise their legislative and executive powers as representatives of the people'.
+The fundamental obligation of a Member of Parliament is 'the duty to serve and, in serving, to act with fidelity and with a single-mindedness for the welfare of the community'.